pvblicltd/Generator-CppAng/README.md

 The modal subgenerator is a convenient shortcut to create partials that work as modals for Bootstrap v3.1 and Angular-UI-Bootstrap v0.10 (both come preconfigured with this generator).
 If you choose not to use either of these libraries, simply don't use the modal subgenerator.

-Subgenerators are also customizable.
-Please read [CUSTOMIZING.md](CUSTOMIZING.md) for details.

 Submodules
 -------------